fischermoseley/manta/README.md

 Clone the repo, and then run `build.py`.
 This will output an executable `manta` with no file extension, which you're free to use.

 ## Examples
 Examples can be found under `examples/`.
+These target the [Nexys4 DDR](https://digilent.com/reference/programmable-logic/nexys-4-ddr/start) and [Nexys A7-100T](https://digilent.com/reference/programmable-logic/nexys-a7/start) from Digilent, which are functionally equivalent.

 ## About
 Manta was originally developed as part of my [Master's Thesis at MIT](dspace.mit.edu) in 2023, done under the supervision of Joe Steinmeyer.
 But I think it's a neat tool, so I'm still working on it :)